Mirror symmetry for log Calabi-Yau surfaces I: Modified Mumford degenerations

-By construction we have local sections $x\mapsto (x,\varphi_i(x))$ which patch to give the piecewise linear section $\varphi$.
-One checks immediately the isomorphism class (of the $P^{\gp}_\RR$-principal bundles together with the section) depends only on the equivalence class of $\{\varphi_i\}$.
+By construction we have local sections $x\mapsto (x,\varphi_i(x))$ which patch to give a piecewise linear section $\varphi$.
+One checks immediately the isomorphism class (of the $P^{\gp}_\RR$-principal bundle together with the section) depends only on the equivalence class of $\{\varphi_i\}$.
+The bundle $\PP_0\rightarrow B_0$ can be viewed as a tropical analogue of a sum of line bundles, and $\{\varphi_i\}$ yield a section of this vector bundle.
+Convexity is analogous to holomorphicity of the section.